He is a very brave person.

 It takes a certain amount of tenacity to be in Bug's body, to have the limitations and needs that are required to keep him going through a day and yet at the age of nineteen deciding that he wanted to live on his own.

 His Mom told me that she'd expected her eldest son would live at home through his adult years.
 Bug was clear that he wanted to move away from home.
 At first Bug looked at living in a care facility, but one visit and he knew it wouldn't be for him.
 The other alternative was to live in his own independent place.
-It took Bug and his Mom two years to find the home that he's been in now for about a dozen years.
-The space had to be designed to accommodate a wheelchair and it had to have it's own separate accessible entrance.

 Once they found the place Bug's parents said that they would cover all his living expenses.
 Bug said nope.
 He wanted to apply for disability through the ministry.
 This way he would be as independent as his situation could allow.